- Thomson Reuters Tax & Accounting software and research solutions

 Today’s practitioners are becoming increasingly mobile; therefore, it is important to leverage a learning solution that offers various learning formats — such as in-house training, print-based courses, webinars, and online and mobile courses — for greater convenience and success.

-Checkpoint Learning™ provides multiple options for individual and team-based learning, including 24/7 access to online courses, a CPE Network monthly subscription for insights and practice pointers on tax guidance and cases, Gear Up seminars and self-study for practical annual updates, and popular webinars that bring experts to your desk.
+Checkpoint Learning™ provides multiple options for individual and team-based learning, including 24/7 access to CPE credits online, a CPE Network monthly subscription for insights and practice pointers on tax guidance and cases, tax seminars and self-study for practical annual updates, and popular CPE webinars that bring experts to your desk.

 Is your staff able to easily and quickly identify clients who will be heavily impacted by the TCJA changes?